A2U8C/DS164_A2M/README.md

-## Problem Statement: Development of App to capture the field patrolling track of frontline staff in their forest beat jurisdiction.
+# Problem Statement: Development of App to capture the field patrolling track of frontline staff in their forest beat jurisdiction.

-Problem Statement Description: Develop an app to capture information related to **field patrolling officers** for forest and wildlife assets for patrolling personnel posted in the field.The following information can be recorded -
+# Problem Statement Description:
+Develop an app to capture information related to **field patrolling officers** for forest and wildlife assets for patrolling personnel posted in the field.

+The following information can be recorded -
 1. location for their **safety**,
 2. **asset**, location, and other information about the asset like weight, etc depending on the asset.